How to Find Your Blog's RSS Feed URL

 Now that you've mastered the art of grabbing an RSS feed URL, you are on your way to increased blog readership because you can add your feed wherever it's requested.

 Submitting a feed URL is great method of syncing with different sites.
 Each time you publish a new post, it appears at these sites.
 You can see why directories need the feed URL.
-It is an automated process that allows for inclusion of your latest posts and that benefits all parties.
+It is an automated process that allows for inclusion of your latest posts and this is something that benefits all parties.

 *Copyright Athlyn Green (M. Rhodes) Do NOT copy this article.